PostHog/posthog.com/contents/blog/making-something-people-want.md

 This must be simple for the greatest speed.

-I found users, built the website and docs, and the odd wireframe.
+I found users, built the website and docs, and the occasional wireframe.

 Tim (my cofounder and our CTO) dealt with existing users by shipping stuff.